-In August 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-15 - Presentation of Financial Statements - Going Concern.
+- (a) In August 2014, the FASB issued Accounting Standards Update ("ASU" or "Update") No. 2014-15 - Presentation of Financial Statements - Going Concern.
 ASU 2014-15 provides guidance about management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 ASU 2014-15 requires an entity's management to evaluate at each reporting period based on the relevant conditions and events that are known at the date of financial statements are issued, whether there are conditions or events, that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued and to disclose the necessary information.
 ASU 2014-15 is effective for the annual period ending after December 15, 2016, and for annual periods and interim periods thereafter.
+Early application is permitted. - (b) In February 2015, the FASB issued the ASU 2015-02, "Consolidation (Topic 810) -Amendments to the Consolidation Analysis", which amends the criteria for determining which entities are considered VIEs, amends the criteria for determining if a service provider possesses a variable interest in a VIE and ends the deferral granted to investment companies for application of the VIE consolidation model.
+The ASU is effective for interim and annual periods beginning after December 15, 2015.
 Early application is permitted.
+Management does not expect the adoption of this ASU to have a material impact on Company's results of operations, financial position or cash flows. - (c) In July 2015, the FASB issued ASU No. 2015-11 Inventory.
+ASU 2015-11 is part of FASB Simplification Initiative.
+Current guidance requires an entity to measure inventory at the lower of cost or market.
+Market could be the replacement cost, net realizable value or net realizable value less an approximately normal profit margin.
+Under this Update, the entities will be required to measure inventory at the lower of cost or net realizable value.
+Net realizable value is defined as estimate selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
+The amendments under the Update more closely align measurement of inventory in US GAAP with the measurement of inventory in IFRS.
+For public entities, the amendments of this Update are effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
+The amendments of this Update should be applied prospectively with early application permitted.
+Management does not expect the adoption of this ASU to have a material impact on Company's results of operations, financial position or cash flows.